-Fear triggers a host of changes in your body within seconds.
+Fear can trigger changes in your body within seconds.
 In some people, that fear lingers after a shocking event is over and interferes with their lives.

 Post-traumatic stress disorder symptoms and causes

 Post-traumatic stress disorder (PTSD) symptoms may become apparent years later, though usually they arrive within three months.
 The cause is trauma, a shocking experience.
 You don’t need to be a veteran or lose your home in a tornado to have PTSD.
-The event might be as ordinary — but painful — as a car accident that kills someone you love or even a concussion on a football field.
+The event might be as ordinary — but as painful — as a car accident that kills someone you love, physical or sexual abuse, or even a concussion on a football field.

 To diagnose PTSD, a mental health expert looks for certain signs lasting at least a month.
 The tell-tale sign is re-experiencing the trauma in some way, with flashbacks, bad dreams, or fearful thoughts.

 People with PTSD change their behavior to avoid reminders of the trauma.
 A mother who lost a son might avoid driving by his school or seeing his friends on the street.
 Anyone with PTSD may turn to drugs or alcohol to cope with the condition.

 Psychiatrists also look for evidence that your emotional state has become more unsettled, even without reminders.
 You might be jumpy, fly into rages, or develop insomnia.